cchanna/redux-state-tools/README.md

 ### `makeActionCreators(actions)`
 Takes an object describing a collection of action creators for transforming the state.
-Each action creator is either a single string for the actino type, or an array with the type of the first element, followed by a list of property names to be passed through to the action object.
+Each action creator is either a single string for the action type, or an array with the type of the first element, followed by a list of property names to be passed through to the action object.